Table of contents

 @halfhalftravel Tip: Check out events for digital nomads or remote workers either near you or near a place you could reach, maybe coupled with a vacation.
 Sites like Remoters list digital nomad and remote work events all over the world.

-With Remote Year’s community job board on Slack, I have access to job boards posts from the entire network of nearly 1000+ past and present participants of the program.
+With Remote Year Affiliate link’s community job board on Slack, I have access to job boards posts from the entire network of nearly 2000+ past and present participants of the program.
 Postings can be positions that someone saw in passing, positions at one’s company or self-introductions for job-seekers.

 @halfhalftravel tip: You can easily research the best digital nomad job boards and remote work job sites by setting aside some time.
-I suggest starting with FlexJobs or the other mentions above.
+I suggest starting with FlexJobs Affiliate link or the other mentions above.

 In digital nomad communities, the diversity of skills and talents among members is incredible.
 I am currently working remotely and traveling alongside web developers, marketing professionals, technical recruiters, real estate managers, graphic designers and videographers.